 Georgia does not impose an inheritance tax (or estate tax) on assets passed to beneficiaries.
-This absence of this taxation creates important advantages for families planning their estates.
-Also for those receiving inherited assets in the Peach State.
+This absence of this taxation creates important advantages for families planning their estates and for those receiving inherited assets in the Peach State.

 An inheritance tax differs from an estate tax in that it’s paid by the person receiving inherited assets rather than by the deceased person’s estate.
-While some states like Pennsylvania and New Jersey impose taxes on beneficiaries, the state has chosen not to implement this type of taxation.
+While some states like Pennsylvania and New Jersey impose taxes on beneficiaries, Georgia has chosen not to implement this type of taxation.

 Georgia’s decision to forgo taxation aligns with the approach taken by most states, which recognize that taxing inherited assets can create financial hardship for grieving families and may discourage wealth accumulation within state borders.